 During the investigation, the subject of Pan Am Flight 6 - a Boeing 377 Stratocruiser that was forced to ditch in the Pacific Ocean near Ocean Station November on October 16, 1956, after the failure of two of its four engines - came up.
 One of the investigators was the nephew of that flight's Captain, Richard N. Ogg, and was curious as to which landing configuration was better for the water, gear down or gear up?
 Hazen replied that he thought the surface conditions of the water would be the best determinant.

-In the end, the National Transportation Safety Board determined the probable cause of the crash was, "the improper application of the prescribed procedures to execute an automatic-coupled ILS approach.
+In the end, the NTSB determined the probable cause of the crash was, "the improper application of the prescribed procedures to execute an automatic-coupled ILS approach.
 This deviation from the prescribed procedures was, in part, due to a lack of familiarization and infrequent operation of the installed flight director and autopilot system."

 Asoh returned to flight duty with Japan Airlines after some ground schooling, and although he was demoted to First Officer, he continued flying freight until his retirement.

 Hazen also returned to aviation a few months later, and was promoted to Captain in May of 1969.
 In 1974, he upgraded to the Boeing 747, and continued to fly it until his retirement in 1994.

 Repairs were carried out by United Air Lines on the "Shiga", and it was returned to JAL on March 31, 1969, and along with a $4 million invoice for over 52,000 man-hours of labor.
 JAL changed the name of the aircraft from 'Shiga' to 'Hidaka', and after a successful test flight on April 11, 1969, from San Francisco to Honolulu, the plane went back into regular service with JAL.